AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 Prefer C++ comments (starting line with `//`) rather than C comments (`/* ... */`).

-For public APIs we tend to use Doxygen-style comments (start with `///`).
+For public APIs, use Doxygen-style comments (start with `///`), such as:
-They look like this:

     /// Explanation of a class.
 Note THREE slashes!
     /// Also, you need at least two lines like this.
 If you don't have enough